How to Determine Market Demand for a Product in the Home Improvement Industry

 Paying attention to secondary research that calculates the timing of market cycles and watching for trends in the construction industry enables your company to stay nimble and successful.
 Commissioning your own primary research for your product category and brand specifically is even more informative.
 This type of data will help you define the opportunities and goals for your product, distribution and customer segment.

 To assist with custom market sizing research, our team at The Farnsworth Group collects data about population sizes, the frequency of product purchases and other factors to provide you with addressable market and sales potential by customer segment and channel segment.
-Learn more about the approach our team used to help a finished plumbing manufacturer understand the U.S. size of market for shower drains.
+We then apply more than 350 years of combined industry knowledge to bring a deeper level of analysis and recommendations.
+You end up with data-driven insights supported by industry expertise that provide you with actionable recommendations.